emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-4-10-Multi-Period Inventory Planning with Stochastic Demand Using Python.md

 Both milk and dark chocolates are sold to retailer at $2.25 per unit and their profit margins are 56% and 68%, respectively.

-PCC's objective is to identify inventory management policy to maximize their profit.

 We now define the inventory management problem.